pangodream/Coursera/Battle_of_Neighborhoods/Week_2/Readme.md

 * **Ranking tools**: Python Pandas and Numpy will be enough
 * **Clustering tools**: As we are clustering based on geographic coordinates it is recommendable to use DBSCAN algorithm

-So, the steps to reach our conclussions will be:
+So, the steps to reach our conclusions will be:
 1. Rank all the food types in LA to know what customers like
 2. Select our top n food types to make the clustering analysis with
 3. Select all the existing restaurant for the selected categories and place it in the map